ukayani/scalator-ecs/akka-cluster-post.md

 name := "theatre-booking"
 ```

-When we publish our image, the `build.sbt` `version` property will be used to tag our image.
+When we publish our image, the build's `version` property will be used to tag our image.
 We would also like the image to be tagged with the `latest` tag.
 This tag will always point to the most recent image we publish.
 To set this behaviour we can set `dockerUpdateLatest`:

 ```scala
 dockerUpdateLatest := true